Skip to main content

 "db"

-defines the default value for the "binaryFormat" property, which tells the server how to parse binary data from the client making it useful when the binary format is not specified in the action request
+specifies the default value for the "binaryFormat" property, which tells the server how to parse binary data from the client when the binary format is not specified in the action request

 "base64"